murphyka/information_explorable/info_decomp.md

 Look at the difference in error between half a bit from each town and one bit from either town.
 The difference in error is large for XOR while it's almost nothing for the other logic gates.

-<a class='footend' key='transmission-caveats'></a>
+<a class='footend' key='bhat'></a>
-assuming there is some standard operating voltage
+Specifically, we use the Bhattacharyya coefficient between the posterior distributions, which is one when they perfectly overlap and zero when they have no overlap.

 ### References